Uncertainties and Intended Use

 RiskProfiler is intended to provide information for decision-making and should be used alongside community validation and engagement.
 Community context should be incorporated into all decision-making and used to validate this statistical assessment.

 Key considerations for understanding the modelling results include the following.
-They are further explored in the FAQ and other documentation
+They are further explored in the FAQ and other documentation.

 • All values are rounded based on significant digits.
 Detailed explanation here.